izcheung/mySQLWorkBenchUserDoc/docs/task1.md

 ## Insert a tuple into a table
 After creating a table, you can populate the table with data.

-1. To insert a tuple into a table, use the following command:
+1. Run the following command to insert a tuple into a table:
 ``` sql
 INSERT INTO <TableName> (<ColumnName1>, <ColumnName2>, <ColumnName3>, ...)
 VALUES (<Value1>, <Value2>, <Value3>, ...);
 ```

-    > The ```INSERT INTO``` command is used to specify the name of the table you are inserting into. ```VALUES``` specifies the list of values that corresponding to the respective columns listed above.
+    The ```INSERT INTO``` command is used to specify the name of the table you are inserting into. ```VALUES``` specifies the list of values that corresponding to the respective columns listed above.

     !!! note
-        Ensure that the values you are inserting into the columns are of the correct datatype.
+        Make sure you insert values into the columns with the correct datatype.

-2. Verify that the insertion was made correctly by running the following command.
-We will refer to this step many times for verifying that the correct changes have been made.
-You should see the new row in the table.
+2. Verify that the insertion was made correctly by running the command below. *We will refer to this step many times for verifying that the correct changes have been made*:

     ``` sql
     SELECT * FROM <TableName>;
     ```

-    > The ```SELECT``` command chooses which columns to include in the returned table.
-The ```*``` symbol means to include all records.
-The ```FROM``` command tells SQL which table to query from.
+    The ```SELECT``` command chooses which columns to include in the returned table.
+The ```*``` symbol means to include all records. ```FROM``` command tells SQL which table to query from.

+    At this point, you should see your table similar to the example below:

     !!! success
         ![Image title](images/VerifyTable.jpg)